lokeshreddyv/Question-Answering-with-End-to-End-Memory-Network/README.md

 - Question Encoder u: This section vectorizes the input question with given embedding size and query_max_length. size: batch x query_max_length x embedding_size

 Calculation steps:
-- Calculation of query x sentences weights: dot product between m and u followed by a softmax activation function generating weights p (batch x sentence_max_length x query_max_length)
+- Calculation input weights p: dot product between m and u followed by a softmax activation function generating weights p (batch x sentence_max_length x query_max_length)
-- Response vector O with the concatenation of p and input Encoder c => (batch x sentence_max_length x query_max_length)
+- Response vector O with the addition of p and input Encoder c => (batch x sentence_max_length x query_max_length)
-- Concatenation of Response vector O with input Encoder c
+- Concatenation of Response vector O with Question Encoder u resulting into answer object of shape (samples x query_max_length x [sentence_max_length + embedding_size])
+- The answer object is then passed through an LSTM layer (dimension reduction) followed by a dense layer resulting into output vector of the size of the vocabulary (output shape = samples x vocabulary_size).
+Finally, a sigmoid generates a probability distribution over the vocabulary size.
+In this project, due to the training objectives, the probability arbitrates over 2 words of the vocabulary: 'yes' and 'no'.

 ![](asset/memory_networks.png)

 All parameters (embeddings, weight matrix to determine predicted answer) are learned during training.
+Model limitation: The whole vocabulary must be known during training phase.
+Only words which are part of the corpus (training and testing) can be used during inference.

 # Results